ArielFrajacomo/DevClub_Academy/README.md

 ## HTML
 ### 01-HTML_Basics
-Basics of HTML, reviewing if there's something new in the HTML codding
+Basics of HTML, reviewing if there's something new in the HTML markup
 > "Seems that there's nothing new here, really" - Ariel.
 ### 02-HTML_Challenge01
 Devclub's 1st challenge, A simple page with some data about myself